jancarloviray/scalable-maintainable-css/README.md

 - How easy is it to reuse code?
 - Is it easy for new members to discover elements and modify?
 - Will new features be easy to add?
-- What about when new changes happen?
+- How easy is it to create changes?
+What about global changes?

+## What is a maintainable CSS?

+TODO: define scalability and maintainability

 ## BEM